German Patent and Trade Mark Office: History

-Other attempts to preserve German patents was the re-registration of the patents in other countries.
-In 1945, it was noted that: “Patents Transferred.
+Another attempt to preserve German patents was the re-registration of the patents in other countries.
+In 1945, it was noted that “Patents Transferred.
 That Germany is preparing in other ways to salve what she can is indicated by reports that the flight of capital on a large scale is taking place from Germany to Sweden through the transfer of German patents.
 The Swedish Patent Office is said to be inundated with registrations of patents on behalf of German individuals, commercial corporations and research organizations.
 Last year, it is said, 60 per cent of the record total of 10,000 patent registrations were German and the proportion has increased this year.
 Among those who registered were I.G.
 Farben, the Steyr-Daimler-Benz automobile manufacturers, the Siemens and A.E.G.
 Combines.
 The patents, of course, represent substantial assets."

 After the Second World War, the patent office property was seized by the Allied Control Council, including patents, trademarks, and emblems, under Articles II and X of the Allied Control Council Law No. 5, 30 October 1945.
-Article II of this Act on 31 August 1951 set aside all Allied Control Council Law but in fact this occurred only on 12 September 1990 with the "Treaty on the Final Settlement with Respect to Germany".
+Article II of this Act on 31 August 1951 set aside all Allied Control Council Law, but in fact this occurred only on 12 September 1990 with the "Treaty on the Final Settlement with Respect to Germany".
 Until 1951 the seized patents were used by the Allies technologically and economically.

 On 1 October 1949, the Deutsches Patentamt (German Patent Office) moved to premises in the Deutsches Museum in Munich.
-In 1951 a branch office was opening in the old Reichspatentamt in Berlin.
-1959, the Patent Office moved into its own building in Munich.
+In 1951 a branch office was opened in the old Reichspatentamt in Berlin.
+In 1959, the Patent Office moved into its own building in Munich.

-In 1990, the Office for Amt für Erfindungs- und Patentwesen der DDR (Inventions and Patent Office of the GDR) merged with the Patent Office.
+In 1990, the Amt für Erfindungs- und Patentwesen der DDR (Inventions and Patent Office of the GDR) merged with the Patent Office.

 In 1998, an office in Jena was built and the bulk of the Berlin office moved there.
-The Office has thus now has three locations, Munich, Jena and Berlin.
-In the same year was a renaming of Deutsche Patentamt to Deutsches Patent- und Markenamt (DPMA), in order to take the importance of brands as a working area of the office into account.
+The Office now has three locations: Munich, Jena and Berlin.
+In the same year, the Deutsches Patentamt was renamed Deutsches Patent- und Markenamt (DPMA), in order to take the importance of brands as a working area of the office into account.

-Originally appeals against decisions of the Office were conducted by the internally, however, since 1961 this is done in the Bundespatentgericht (Federal Patent Court).
+Originally, appeals against decisions of the Office were handled internally; however, since 1961 they have been handled by the Bundespatentgericht (Federal Patent Court).

 Since 1978 and the entry into force of the European Patent Convention, the European Patent Office also issues patents effective in Germany, as part of a European patent's "bundle" of national patents.